 Q: Can you play sports wearing hearing aids?

-Ans: Yes, of course, you can play sports wearing hearing aids.
+A: Yes, of course, you can play sports wearing hearing aids.
 You need to find a comfortable hearing aid that fits you perfectly and doesn’t interfere with wearing any gear (if needed).
-Practice enough with your hearing aids to get used to playing sports wearing hearing aids.
+Practice with your hearing aids to get used to playing sports while wearing them

 Q: Which hearing aids are most comfortable?

-Ans: Behind-the-ear (BTE) and receiver-in-canal (RIC) are the most comfortable models/types of hearing aids to wear regularly.
-However, if you’re an active person, they are not the most suitable or comfortable, as they interfere with gear (helmets, goggles) and can be lost easily.
+A: Behind-the-ear (BTE) and receiver-in-canal (RIC) are the most comfortable models/types of hearing aids to wear regularly.
+However, if you’re an active person, they are not the most suitable or comfortable, as they interfere with gear (helmets, goggles etc.) and can be lost easily.

 Q: Do hearing aids affect airport security?

 A: No, hearing aids do not affect airport security.
 They don’t set off the security alarms, and you don’t need to take them off.
 Putting the hearing aids through an x-ray won’t harm your aids either.